morpheus-org/morpheus/README.md

 $ make install
 ```

 which configures, builds and installs a default Morpheus.
-Note that `Morpheus` **REQUIRES** [Kokkos](https://github.com/kokkos/kokkos) to be installed.
+Note that `Morpheus` **REQUIRES** [Kokkos v.3.5.0](https://github.com/kokkos/kokkos/tree/3.5.00) to be installed.
 Note that `Morpheus` inherits the enabled devices and compiler optimization flags from `Kokkos`.

 Once Morpheus is installed In your `CMakeLists.txt` simply use: